OpenCerts/opencerts-website/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Certificate Store Addresses have been updated
   - [ ] Template Whitelist
   - [ ] Registry
+- [ ] Template should not be using resources(images etc.) on the website outside of their own folder (e.g institute logo shouldn't be used from /static because there's no guarantee it will not change)

 ### Pre-merge checks